 What time of day is the best to fly?

-- The cheapest time of day to travel is in the early morning or late night.
-Why?
-Because fewer people want to travel during those times.
+This is typically the cheapest time of day to fly because fewer people want to travel during those times.
 Again, flying when no one else is will save you lots of money.
+PLUS if you fly early morning, there is WAY LESS chance of of flight delays (those typically accumulate throughout the day).

 Where can I fly for cheap?